dhurlburtusa/shortcuts/wordpress/wordpress-plugins-notes.md

 * [CMS Tree Page View](https://wordpress.org/plugins/cms-tree-page-view/) (Free)
 * [CSS & JavaScript Toolbox](https://wordpress.org/plugins/css-javascript-toolbox/) (Free, Paid)
   + **Caution**: Causes WP Mail SMTP plugin to break due to some Composer compatibility issues and the order in which the plugins are loaded.
+However, if a plugin such as Plugin Organizer is installed, then the plugin load order can be changed such that this plugin loads after the WP Main SMTP plugin.
 * [Debug Bar](https://wordpress.org/plugins/debug-bar/) (Free)
 * [Debug Bar Actions and Filters](https://wordpress.org/plugins/debug-bar-actions-and-filters-addon/) (Free)
 * [Debug Bar Console](https://wordpress.org/plugins/debug-bar-console/) (Free)